johnridesabike/bikewalklife/content/posts/2020/09/atlanta-riders-speak-up-bus-cuts-hurt-them.md

 >
 > \- Marsha Fullins

-It looks like the pandemic has exasperated the inequalities that have long plagued our transportation system.
+It looks like the pandemic has exasperated the inequalities that have already long plagued our transportation system.